Richmond.gov.uk

 How we work with others

-Guidance on how we should all work together can be found in the London Emergency Services Liaison Panel (LESLP) , in the London Emergency Services Liaison Panel (LESLP) and Major Incident Procedure Manual.
+Guidance on how we should all work together can be found in the London Emergency Services Liaison Panel (LESLP) and the Major Incident Procedure Manual.

 As well as planning, training and exercising with other responders, we take part in the following multi-agency groups:

-• South West London Emergency Planning Group - A regular meeting between the Emergency Planning staff of Sutton, Richmond, Merton, Kingston and Wandsworth Councils.
-In the event of a major catastrophe affecting one or more of the boroughs in the Group, the boroughs affected would be able to call for support from the other boroughs in the Group.
+• South West London Emergency Planning Group - A regular meeting between the emergency planning staff of Sutton, Richmond, Merton, Kingston and Wandsworth councils.
+In the event of a major incident affecting one or more of the boroughs, support can be requested from others in the group.

 Stay up to date!
 Make sure you subscribe to our email updates.